-The Blackstone Valley Superintendents' Consortium (BVSC
+The Blackstone Valley Superintendents' Consortium (BVSC)

 BVSC, which consists of 12 school districts in Central Massachusetts, received a grant that enables the BVSC to take an innovative approach to inter-district collaboration for workforce training.
 Beginning in the 2021-2022 school year, students from across the 12 districts will have access to alternative pathways to jobs and certifications, opportunities for hands-on learning, and real-world workforce experiences.
-During the first year, students-regardless of the school in which they are enrolled-- will have the opportunity to enroll in computer science courses, such as cybersecurity, programming, and web development, as well as welding and advanced manufacturing classes.
+During the first-year, students-regardless of the school in which they are enrolled-- will have the opportunity to enroll in computer science courses, such as cybersecurity, programming, and web development, as well as welding and advanced manufacturing classes.
 Superintendents are working to share resources across districts so that the courses and experiences students have access to are not limited by the zip code in which they reside.
-ASA Committed Funds: \$450,000 students to continue participating in a virtual, work-based learning program, as well as receive career coaching throughout the school year for those in the highest need districts in the state.
+ASA Committed Funds: \$450,000 coaching throughout the school year for those in the highest need districts in the state.
 ASA Committed Funds: \$500,000